jax-ml/jax/docs/201/placement.md

 print(x.sharding)
 ```

-Uncommitted means the array isn't attached to its location: it's free to
+Uncommitted means the array isn't tied to its location: if it's used in a
-follow.
-If it's used in a computation together with data that *is* committed
+computation together with data that *is* committed somewhere, JAX moves it
-somewhere, JAX will move it there implicitly.
+there implicitly.

 To place an array deliberately, use {func}`jax.device_put` with a sharding,
 which is a mesh plus a description of how the array is laid out over it: